MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/8-exercise-auto-failover-groups.md

 1. You can now close both command prompts and maximize the Microsoft Learn browser window.

 In this exercise, you learned how to deploy and configure auto-failover groups, as well as what that means from an application perspective.
-Auto-failover groups is just one way you can go further with availability and read-scale in Azure SQL.
+Auto-failover groups are just one way you can go further with availability and read-scale in Azure SQL.